 Eptifibatide is a cyclic heptapeptide containing 6 amino acids and 1 mercaptopropionyl (des-amino cysteinyl) residue.
 An interchain disulfide bridge is formed between the cysteine amide and the mercaptopropionyl moieties.
-Chemically it is $N^6$ - oyotomio annao ana ang monoaptopiopiony, monotoo, ononioany it io it

-(aminoiminomethyl)- $N^2$ -(3-mercapto-1-oxopropyl)-L-lysylglycyl-L- $\alpha$ -aspartyl-L-tryptophyl-L-prolyl-L-cysteinamide, cyclic (1 $\rightarrow$ 6)-disulfide.
+Chemically it is N^6 - (aminoiminomethyl)- N^2 -(3-mercapto-1-oxopropyl)-L-lysylglycyl-L- α -aspartyl-L-tryptophyl-L-cysteinamide, cyclic (1 \rightarrow 6)-disulfide.
 Eptifibatide binds to the platelet receptor glycoprotein (GP) IIb/IIIa of human platelets and inhibits platelet aggregation.

-The eptifibatide peptide is produced by solution-phase peptide synthesis, and is purified by preparative reverse-phase liquid chromatography and lyophilized.
-Eptifibatide is a white to off-white powder.
+The eptifibatide peptide is produced by solid-phase peptide synthesis, and is purified by preparative reverse-phase liquid chromatography and lyophilized.
 The structural formula is:

-Eptifibatide injection is a clear, colorless, sterile, non-pyrogenic solution free from visible particles for intravenous (I.V.) use with a molecular formula of $C{35}H{49}N{11}O_9S_2$ and a molecular weight of 831.96.
-Each 10 mL vial contains 2 mg/mL of eptifibatide and each 100 mL vial contains either 0.75 mg/mL of eptifibatide or 2 mg/mL of eptifibatide.
-Each vial of either size also contains 5.25 mg/mL citric acid and sodium hydroxide to adjust the pH to 5.35.
+Eptifibatide Injection is a clear, colorless, sterile, non-pyrogenic solution for intravenous (IV) use with an empirical formula of $C{35}H{49}N{11}O_9S_2$ and a molecular weight of 831.96.
+Each 10 mL vial contains 2 mg per mL of eptifibatide and each 100 mL vial contains 0.75 mg per mL of eptifibatide.
+Each vial of either size also contains 5.25 mg per mL citric acid and sodium hydroxide to adjust the pH to 5.35.